of our learners would recommend us

-What is an Apprenticeship in England?
+What is an apprenticeship?

-An Apprenticeship is essentially a set of qualifications called a ‘framework.’
-Most Apprenticeship frameworks follow a standard format that is made up of knowledge qualifications, workplace competency and skills in English, maths and ICT.
+An apprenticeship is essentially a set of qualifications called a ‘framework’.
+Most apprenticeship frameworks follow a standard format that is made up of knowledge qualifications, workplace competency and skills in English, maths and ICT.

-The length of an Apprenticeship varies depending on prior skills levels of the apprentice, the qualification being obtained and requirements of the sector.
-Generally, Apprenticeships take between one and two years to complete.
+The length of an apprenticeship varies depending on prior skills levels of the apprentice, the qualification being obtained and requirements of the sector.
+Generally, apprenticeships take between one and two years to complete.

-You can start an Apprenticeship at any time of year.
+You can start an apprenticeship at any time of year.
 You will need to be employed for a minimum of 30 working hours per week.

 This is equivalent to five good GCSE passes.

-This is equivalent to two A-level passes
+This is equivalent to two A-level passes.

 These are equivalent to Higher Education qualifications. e.g. A Foundation Degree.